 Cornwall is a place in which the English language is subject to a number of warping influences.
-There’s the lasting twist of the Cornish language.
+That’s partly to do with the lasting twist of the Cornish language.
 Once thought to have died out, it has been the subject of a fierce revival in recent years, bringing fresh perspective to local slang terms that long ago made the jump over to English-speaking mouths.

 Then there’s the local accent, a most vowelly affair—half slur and half sneer—that has its own rhythm and poetry.
 And that’s before you factor in the natural Cornish instinct towards warm welcomes, honest appraisals and withering scorn.
 All of these things give extra meanings to familiar words and create words that are not used elsewhere in the U.K., and with good reason.

 Here are 20 of the most commonly used examples:

 On the surface of it, this means the same as directly.
 But in the context of finding out when someone is about to arrive at an appointment, deliver something, or complete an urgent task, it also means the same as “When I am good and ready” with an undercurrent of “Don’t worry, I’m on it” and a hint of “Stop tapping your wrist, we don’t do things this fast around here.”

 Essentially dreckly is the Cornish version of mañana.

 An affectionate greeting that is generally used for men but not exclusively, and based loosely on the English term my handsome, but lacking the all-important noun.

 An affectionate greeting that is generally used for women but not exclusively.
 It is a noun, but it’s used differently from the sexist British slang term birds in that there’s a feeling that this is someone you cherish, not disparage.